-This article is the result of a research work done the authors in close a collaboration with the Feminist Research Network - FIRN2 and, currently, composes the core structure of notmy.ai platform, which will continues to be developed3 with the goal to increase critical thinking through a series of conversations around the development of a feminist toolkit to question algorithmic decisions-making systems that are being deployed by the public sector.
-Going beyond the liberal approach of Human Rights, feminist theories, and practices, builds political structures for us to imagine other worlds based on solidarity, equity, and social-environmental justice.
-As Artificial Inteligence is gradually pervading several issues that are in the core of feminist agendas, supporting feminist movements to understand the development of these emerging technologies becomes key to be able to fight against automatized social injustice and to imagine feminist futures.
+This article is the result of research conducted by the authors in close collaboration with the Feminist Research Network (FIRN) and currently composes the core structure of the notmy.ai platform.
+The platform continues to be developed with the goal to increase critical thinking through a series of conversations around the development of a feminist toolkit to question algorithmic decisions-making systems that are being deployed by the public sector.
+Going beyond the liberal approach of human rights, feminist theories and practices, it builds political structures for us to imagine other worlds based on solidarity, equity and social-environmental justice.
+As AI is gradually pervading several issues that are in the core of feminist agendas, the need for supporting feminist movements to understand the development of these emerging technologies becomes key in order to fight against automatised social injustice and to imagine feminist futures.
 Therefore, this report seeks to bring the feminist movements closer to the social and political problems that many algorithmic decisions carry with them.
 To reach such end, we start by posing three research questions:

-- What are the leading causes of governments implementing artificial intelligence and other methods of algorithmic decision-making processes in Latin America to address issues of public services? - What are the critical implications of such technologies in the enforcement of gender equality, cultural diversity, sexual and reproductive rights? - How can we learn from feminist theories to provide guidelines to balance the power dynamic enforced by the usages of A.I. and another algorithmic decision-making systems?
+- What are the leading causes of governments implementing AI and other methods of algorithmic decision-making processes in Latin America to address issues of public services? - What are the critical implications of such technologies in the enforcement of gender equality, cultural diversity, sexual and reproductive rights? - How can we learn from feminist theories to provide guidelines to balance the power dynamic enforced by the usages of AI and another algorithmic decision-making systems?